Cup of Tea Clackamas

 Outside The Box

-Outside The Box (OTB) is an eCommerce brand built for contractors and DIY enthusiasts specializing in cabinetry.
-The goal was to make custom cabinet doors more accessible through an online shopping experience.
+Outside The Box (OTB) was an eCommerce brand built for contractors and DIY enthusiasts specializing in cabinetry.
+The goal was to make custom cabinet doors more accessible through a streamlined online shopping experience.

-We developed a website that allows customers to browse, customize, and order raw doors, stains, lacquers, and specialty finishes all in one place.
+We developed a comprehensive Cabinet Door Web Design solution that allowed customers to browse, customize, and order raw doors, stains, lacquers, and specialty finishes all in one place.
+We turned a complex ordering process into a simple digital path.

 Outside The Box

-Outside The Box (OTB) is an eCommerce brand built for contractors and DIY enthusiasts specializing in cabinetry.
-The goal was to make custom cabinet doors more accessible through an online shopping experience.
+Outside The Box (OTB) was an eCommerce brand built for contractors and DIY enthusiasts specializing in cabinetry.
+The goal was to make custom cabinet doors more accessible through a streamlined online shopping experience.

-We developed a website that allows customers to browse, customize, and order raw doors, stains, lacquers, and specialty finishes all in one place.
+We developed a comprehensive Cabinet Door Web Design solution that allowed customers to browse, customize, and order raw doors, stains, lacquers, and specialty finishes all in one place.
+We turned a complex ordering process into a simple digital path.

 The DIY scene is in full force.
-Jamie came to us with her brainchild, Outside the Box.
-She saw this as an opportunity to provide a hassle free experience for users to pursue DIY cabinet refacing.
-Already knowledgeable in cabinet refacing herself, she wanted to create a start to finish, all in one shop and learning center.
+The founder, Jamie, approached us with her brainchild.
+She saw an opportunity to provide a hassle-free experience for users to pursue DIY cabinet refacing.
+Already knowledgeable in the trade herself, she wanted to create a start-to-finish learning center and shop.

-We worked with Velare Media and developed a web experience to accomplish Jamie’s goals.
-It teaches all the skills needed for cabinet refacing with a video series and the store stocks their quality custom doors and refacing supplies.
-Users can order unfinished cabinet doors and supplies but they pride themselves on their custom stains and tinted lacquers.
+Our Cabinet Door Web Design strategy focused on education first.
+We engineered a web experience to accomplish Jamie’s goals.
+It taught all the skills needed for cabinet refacing via a video series while stocking their quality custom doors and supplies.

 The DIY scene is in full force.
-Jamie came to us with her brainchild, Outside the Box.
-She saw this as an opportunity to provide a hassle free experience for users to pursue DIY cabinet refacing.
-Already knowledgeable in cabinet refacing herself, she wanted to create a start to finish, all in one shop and learning center.
+The founder, Jamie, approached us with her brainchild.
+She saw an opportunity to provide a hassle-free experience for users to pursue DIY cabinet refacing.
+Already knowledgeable in the trade herself, she wanted to create a start-to-finish learning center and shop.

-We worked with Velare Media and developed a web experience to accomplish Jamie’s goals.
-It teaches all the skills needed for cabinet refacing with a video series and the store stocks their quality custom doors and refacing supplies.
-Users can order unfinished cabinet doors and supplies but they pride themselves on their custom stains and tinted lacquers.
+Our Cabinet Door Web Design strategy focused on education first.
+We engineered a web experience to accomplish Jamie’s goals.
+It taught all the skills needed for cabinet refacing via a video series while stocking their quality custom doors and supplies.

 Website Product Photography